molinaca/CITA_StarFormationRegions/README.md

 ### flagging_properties.ipynb

 Notebook that manually flags properties such as: Regions with high density, cold temperature (high in R channel), hot temperature (high in B channel), a mix of both hot and cold regions, and temperature gradient.
 It produces panels to provide a visualization of how well the flagging is working.
+Correlates YSOs and SFCs to properties and finds their distances.
+Flags new potential sfrs and finds distance candidates.